How do you know how old the Tibetan singing bowls are?

 These families have a large network of collectors who travel throughout the Himalayas, traveling from village to village trading for the bowls.

-The bowls are brought out of the mountains and consolidated, then the finest pieces are set aside for Shakti to make her selection according to age, harmonic balance, ease and smoothness of playing, sound volume and long sustain.
-Shakti tests hundreds of singing bowls each year to select the 1/2 percent which are awarded our Master-quality label.
+The bowls are brought out of the mountains and consolidated, then the finest pieces are set aside for Shakti to make her selection according to age, harmonic balance, ease and smoothness of playing, sound volume, and long sustain.
+Shakti tests hundreds of singing bowls each year to select the 1/2 percent which is awarded our Master-quality label.

 Why are your bowls more expensive than bowls from other companies?